Benchmarking Nighttime Traffic Sign Recognition with Illumination-Adaptive Detection and Semantic Attribute Reasoning: Method

 \subsection{LENS-Net Classifier}

-After the detector localizes a traffic sign and outputs the corresponding cropped region, the classifier is tasked with accurately identifying the specific signboard category.
-We design a tri-modal fusion classifier that combines: (i) robust, global semantic features from a frozen CLIP vision encoder, (ii) prompt-conditioned textual priors from the CLIP text encoder, and (iii) structured attribute reasoning using a small graph.
-The complete architecture is detailed in Algorithm \ref{alg:classifier}.
-The model processes the $\mathbf{I}_{\text{crop}}$ in two parallel branches that are fused for a final prediction.
+Fine-grained TSR under nighttime conditions demands more than visual appearance alone: signs sharing similar shapes (e.g., pedestrian crossing and school ahead) or colors (e.g., red-bordered warnings) are easily confused under low-light degradation.
+We therefore design a classifier that explicitly reasons over three complementary cues for each crop $\mathbf{I}_{\text{crop}}$: (i) a global semantic embedding from a frozen CLIP vision encoder, (ii) prompt-conditioned textual priors from the frozen CLIP text encoder, and (iii) soft shape/color attribute features.
+The two branches are fused by cross-attention (full procedure in the supplementary material).

-\textbf{Branch 1: Text-Image Fusion.} We process $\mathbf{I}_{\text{crop}}$ to obtain the corresponding global image embedding $\mathbf{v}$, which is fused with semantic context derived from a set of pre-defined textual prompts $\mathbf{P}$.
-These prompts are encoded into embeddings $\mathbf{T} \in \mathbb{R}^{n(\mathbf{P}) \times D}$ using the frozen CLIP text encoder (Algorithm \ref{alg:classifier}, line 2-3). $\mathbf{v}$ serves as a holistic representation of the crop's high-level visual semantics and $\mathbf{T}$ is used for every image processed by the classifier, acting as a "semantic key/value store" that the model can attend to.
+\textbf{Branch 1: Text--image fusion.} We process $\mathbf{I}_{\text{crop}}$ to obtain the corresponding global image embedding $\mathbf{v}$, which is fused with semantic context derived from a set of pre-defined textual prompts $\mathbf{P}$ (encoded into embeddings $\mathbf{T} \in \mathbb{R}^{n(\mathbf{P}) \times D}$ using the frozen CLIP text encoder) via cross-attention, followed by a combination of residual connection, layer normalization, and feedforward network block, yielding a text-conditioned feature $\mathbf{f}_{\text{CA1}}$ (Equation~\ref{eq:ca1}--\ref{eq:f_ca1}).
+This aligns the visual representation with textual cues useful for recognition (presence of numbers or arrows, etc.).

-The L2 normalization of the image vector $\mathbf{v}$ and all $n(\mathbf{P})$ prompt vectors in $\mathbf{T}$ projects them onto the surface of a $D$-dimensional unit hypersphere, allowing their dot product to be directly interpreted as cosine similarity.
-Normalization also ensures that the magnitude does not dominate the later computations.